Ezequiel Tovar Player Props: Rockies vs. Brewers

-The Colorado Rockies, including Ezequiel Tovar and his .471 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starting pitcher Eric Lauer and the Milwaukee Brewers at Coors Field, Wednesday at 8:40 PM ET.
+Ezequiel Tovar -- hitting .286 in his past 10 games -- will be in action for the Colorado Rockies against the Milwaukee Brewers, with Wade Miley on the hill, on May 4 at 3:10 PM ET.

-He notched a home run while going 1-for-3 in his last game against the Brewers.
+He had a one-hit showing in his previous game (1-for-4) against the Brewers.

 Ezequiel Tovar Game Info & Props vs. the Brewers